Corin-R/stadtradeln/README.md

 # Analysis

+Before we start with the analysis, note that I will only provide helpful Figures that produce some insights in the event.

+What we can conclude from them is left to the readers

 ## Kilometers traveled by top 10 teams

-See these figures

 ![Kilometers](evaluations/km_top_10_teams_f.png)